-Instruments: Guitar, Drums
+Instruments: Piano, Guitar, Drums

 Don't just take our word for it.
 We hold the highest possible A+ rating from the nations foremost online reliability source: The BBB.
 Check out our A+ rating from the Better Business Bureau.

 Select all the days/times the student would be available to start lessons.
 Selecting "3pm - 7pm" means the student can start as early as 3pm or start as late as 7pm.
 It is important that you select as many days and the widest window of start times for each day as possible.
 That will help us make a match with one of our teachers.Ok